Harvey (1950 film): Allusions

 The Jimmy Stewart Museum, based in Stewart's hometown of Indiana, Pennsylvania, presents the Harvey Award to a distinguished celebrity tied to Stewart's spirit of humanitarianism.
 Past recipients include Robert Wagner, Shirley Jones, Janet Leigh, and Rich Little.

+In the 1957 comedy film Desk Set starring Spencer Tracy and Katharine Hepburn, Hepburn's character is given a large stuffed pink bunny rabbit by her boyfriend as a Christmas present.
+Pointing at the gift, she asks “Aren’t you going to introduce me to Harvey?”

 A 1971 children's film, Mr. Horatio Knibbles, also starred a giant talking rabbit, visible only to one person.

 The first episode of the 1975 television series The Invisible Man featured a scene with an invisible rabbit (wearing a visible collar) called "Harvey", in a cage in a laboratory.

 The 1977 comic book story, "The Harvey Pekar Name Story," written by Harvey Pekar and illustrated by Robert Crumb, alludes to the play/film when Pekar describes how childhood acquaintances made fun of his name by calling him "Harvey the Rabbit."

 A scene in the 1988 film Who Framed Roger Rabbit has a barfly confessing to Judge Doom, "I seen the rabbit" (seemingly referring to Roger, who is being wrongfully sought as a murder suspect).
 He puts his arm around an invisible presence and says, "Well say hello – Harvey!", as a means of both mocking Doom and protecting Roger.
 The movie takes place in 1947, while the play was released in 1944.

 In the 1989 film Field of Dreams, farmer Ray Kinsella hears a voice in his cornfield that no one else can hear.
 His daughter, Karin, is later shown watching a scene from Harvey on TV.